A Good Marriage: Plot

 Bob claims that after he started his family with Darcy, his murderous alter ego receded and he was not driven to kill again for several years.
-He pleads to Darcy to put the matter behind them, for the sake of herself and their family.
+He pleads with Darcy to put the matter behind them, for the sake of herself and their family.
 After mulling it over, Darcy feigns an agreement to do so, on the condition that he bury Duvall's ID cards deep in the woods.
 Bob believes Darcy has put the truth behind her; however, she is trying to think of a way to stop him from killing again.
 A few months after Darcy's discoveries, an elated Bob finds a rare 1955 doubled die cent, and the couple goes out to celebrate.
 When Bob becomes drunk from champagne, Darcy devises a plan to murder him.

 Upon arriving home, Darcy has Bob fetch some Perrier while she waits for him upstairs, ostensibly for sex.
 However, when Bob arrives, Darcy pushes him down the stairs, breaking his arm, neck, and back.
 She then manages to shove a plastic bag and a dish cloth down his throat, killing him.
-After removing the evidence of murder, Darcy manages to convince the police and the children that Bob died in a drunken accident, and is not suspected of committing any foul play.
+After removing the evidence of murder, Darcy manages to convince the police and the children that Bob died in a drunken accident and is not suspected of committing any foul play.
 Darcy assumes the ordeal is over.

 However, not long after Bob is buried, a retired detective named Holt Ramsey visits the house.
 Ramsey spent years investigating the Beadie murders and had questioned Bob.
 Ramsey tells Darcy that he suspected Bob was the killer, since his Chevrolet Suburban was seen in the vicinity of each victim.
 Darcy realizes that Ramsey has figured out her role in Bob's death.
 Once she admits the truth, Ramsey assures her that she "did the right thing" and leaves; before he does, she tells him about Delahanty.
-Darcy realizes that Bob was close to being caught and wasn't as smart as he thought he was, and finds that she can now be at peace with herself.
+Darcy realizes that Bob was close to being caught and wasn't as smart as he thought he was and finds that she can now be at peace with herself.